hashicorp/terraform-provider-tfe/website/docs/index.html.markdown

 * `organization` - (Optional) The default organization that resources should belong to.
 If provided, it's usually possible to omit resource-specific `organization` arguments.
 Ensure that the organization already exists prior to using this argument.
+  This can also be specified using the `TFE_ORGANIZATION` environment variable.